 Globally, New Zealand has led the way in pioneering genetics to reduce methane, having already successfully developed and deployed the ability to genetically select for lower methane emissions in sheep following a ten-year collaboration between Beef + Lamb New Zealand, the Pastoral Greenhouse Gas Research Consortium (PGgRc), the New Zealand Agricultural Greenhouse Gas Research Centre (NZAGRC) and AgResearch Limited.
 This work confirmed breeding was a sound option for reducing methane in sheep while maintaining productivity with other traits.
 Since 2019, methane selection has been successfully piloted with 18 leading sheep breeding flocks through a PGgRc-funded initiative supporting B+LNZ Genetics’ nProve and the AgResearch service.

-This subsequent $4.2 million three-year Cool Sheep™ Programme, funded principally by B+LNZ and the Ministry for Primary Industries through the Climate Emergency Response Fund (CERF), will support and accelerate the identification of low methane rams in the breeding sector to increase the supply of rams to lower sheep methane in the national flock.
+This subsequent $4.2 million three-year Cool Sheep™ Programme, is supported by the Ministry for Primary Industries through the Climate Emergency Response Fund (CERF), and a range of organisations including B+LNZ.
+It will support the identification of low methane rams in the breeding sector to increase the supply of rams to lower sheep methane in the national flock.
 The low methane credentials of such rams used in sheep flocks will in time be incorporated into on-farm greenhouse gas (GHG) calculators, with the aim of capturing these reductions into the national GHG inventory.

 In September, a webinar on using genetic selection to reduce methane emissions in NZ's sheep flocks was organised by the Cool Sheep Programme and hosted by B+LNZ Genetics.
 It focused on harnessing the power of science and research to provide solutions and options in NZ’s sheep breeding sector.

 You can watch a recording of the webinar at the link below: